-Fig. 2.4: Using Auto-complete
+Fig. 4: Query Tool - Query Editor tab

 After entering a query, select the Execute/Refresh icon from the toolbar.
 The complete contents of the SQL editor panel will be sent to the database server for execution.
-To execute only a section of the code that is displayed in the
+To execute only a section of the code that is displayed in the SQL editor, highlight the text that you want the server to execute, and click the Execute/Refresh icon.